 This compares to Modalert, which ranges from $1.60 USD to $0.70 USD.

 Provigil on the other hand, the brand name modafinil, costs as much as $51 USD per tablet.

 The History Of Modvigil

-Researchers later learned that Adrafinil was metabolised by the liver to produce an inactive metabolite known as modafilinic acid and the active metabolite Modafinil.
+Researchers later learned that adrafinil was metabolized by the liver to produce an inactive metabolite known as modafilinic acid and the active metabolite modafinil.
 They then focused on this active metabolite and produced the original version still sold today called Provigil®.